MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/plan-for-deployment.md

 ![Multitenant architecture overview](../developer/media/architecture-multitenant.png "Multitenant architecture overview")

-Multitenancy centralizes the maintenance of the application, and at the same, time isolates each tenant.
+Multitenancy centralizes the maintenance of the application and isolates each tenant at the same time.
 This architecture makes upgrading easier compared with a single-tenant deployment.
 For more information, see [Multitenant Deployment Architecture](Multitenant-Deployment-Architecture.md).

 ## User Authentication